top of page

 Dancing Gracefully

-And alongside all these hopes and dreams, maybe you’d like to know a few small, joyful details about me; the simple things that make up my everyday life:
+Alongside these hopes and dreams, I’d like to share a few small, joyful details about my everyday life:

-My morning ritual is walking my dog; it’s when my thoughts soften, and the day finds its rhythm.
+My morning ritual: Walking my dog.
+It’s a time when my thoughts soften, and the day finds its rhythm.

-Comfort, for me, is a moment of quiet; sunlight through a window, a cup of tea, the world at pause.
+Comfort, for me: A moment of quiet; sunlight through a window, a cup of tea, and the world at pause.

 A song that always feels like summer: Sunrise by Simply Red.

-A craft I deeply admire: Telkari; delicate, patient, timeless.
+A craft I deeply admire: Telkari; delicate, patient, and timeless.

-And my dream destination; Peru, a land where nature, spirit, and indigenous crafts & traditions still walk hand in hand.
+My dream destination: Peru, a land where nature, spirit, and indigenous crafts & traditions still walk hand in hand.

 With love,